evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 license).
 If ActivePython is installed, you can use `pypm <http://docs.activestate.com/activepython/2.6/pypm.html>`_ in the same manner as ``easy_install``/``pip`` above.
-This *greatly* simplifies getting started on Windows since that platform is by default missing many of the sane developer systems that Linux users take for granted.
+This *greatly* simplifies getting started on Windows - that platform defaults to missing many of the sane developer tools that Linux users take for granted.

 After installing ActivePython you may need to restart the terminal/DOS window to make the pypm command available on the command line: